whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Biggest Secret in Human History.md

 No one can predict or control the future.
 Times of sickness or hunger might come, or war and migration.
 Imagine trusting that the people around you will take care of you, just like you'll take care of them.
 Imagine relaxing into that "realization that people and community are there to sustain you [which] creates the most secure feeling in the world..."[xxx-original instructions|armstrong]

-_This is not theoretical or idealistic, and I am not making this up.
+_None of this is theoretical or idealistic, and I am not making this up.
 Every scene you just imagined came from a story or observation from real people like you and me in an actual healthy nation._

 This incredible vision is not a fantasy.
 You and other people can bring this vision to life.

-### Will You Bring Your Vision to Life or Will you Forget It?
+### Will You Bring Your Vision to Life or Let it Die?

 All these things you just imagined created a beautiful vision.
 You could work with other people to bring your vision to life, or you could forget it.

-I want to tell you the story of someone who forgot, because the story showed me how easy it is to forget, and it taught me how to keep a beautiful vision alive.
+I want to tell you the story of someone who chose to forget.
+Their story showed me how easy it is to forget, and it taught me how to keep a beautiful vision alive.

 I know someone who, in the early 1990s, thought about whether it was ok for the US to invade Iraq.
 She had never engaged in politics much, but as the United States invaded, she wondered, is the US really invading to bring democracy like the politicians say?
 Or is the real purpose to take Iraq's oil?
 Is it ok to kill people to take oil?